civctp2/civctp2/doc/user/playtest/Apolyton_README.txt

 2006-05-13 (Revision 572)
 Added:    New database flags for modders:
 - DifficultyDB:
-   AICityDefenderBonus  Difficulty gives AI cities a adefence population bonus.
+   AICityDefenderBonus  Difficulty gives AI cities a defence population bonus.
 - UnitDB:
    NeedsFeatToBuild     Unit need a certain feat to be built.
    CivilisationOnly     Unit can only built by given civilisation.